tranter/raspberry-pi-qt-builds/README.md

 The QtWebengine and QtLocation modules are not included as they require more memory to build than is available on a Raspberry Pi 3.

 Qt 5.11.0 and later requires a newer version of libclang to build the documentation than is currently available in Raspbian.
 The Qt documentation is currently not available in these builds.

+The Qt Creator binary is built against a specific version of Qt.
+That version needs to be installed in order to run it.
+You can install multiple versions of Qt if desired, provided that you have enough disk space.

 The software was built on a Raspian system based on the "stretch" release.
 It won't run on the older "jessie" release.